projg2/nattka/doc/intro.rst

   or package list changes, NATTkA periodically verifies that the lists are still up-to-date.

-- *Easier rekeywording of stable packages*: stable-bot requires you to provide precise arch list for rekeywording of dependencies that are stable on some architectures already, NATTkA lets you specify all arches and just ignores those having stable keywords already.
+- *Smarter dealing with keywordreqs and stablereqs*: stable-bot requires you to get everything right, or it may try to downgrade stable packages to ``~arch``.
+NATTkA ignores requests for package-arch combinations that have matching or better keyword already.

 - *Relaxed package specifications for keywording*: stable-bot requires you to specify exact versions of keyworded packages.
 This results